allesklar/tkh_illustrations/README.md

 This is a Rails engine with customizes file uploading via the carrierwave gem.

 Primarily developed for Ten Thousand Hours but we are happy to share if anybody finds it useful.
+It's meant primarily to be used with the tkh_cms gem suite but over time we want it to be used individually as well.
+The latter implementation will be accelerated if some issues and pull requests come in, denoting some interest out there.

 It's still in its infancy.
 Many improvements to come.